-During the eight years of primary school, teachers build on young people's experiences of family whanau prayer and they extend these in the class and school context to include learning experiences and practice of traditional, contemplative, devotional, imaginative, meditative and spontaneous prayer styles.
+All teachers continue to build on young people's experiences of prayer and they extend these in the class and school context to include learning experiences and practice of traditional, contemplative, devotional, imaginative, meditative and spontaneous prayer styles.

 The DRS plays a leading role in fostering young people's spiritual growth, particularly in prayer which is shared with the active support of the principal and the staff.